citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/service-level/time-attendance.md

-        Before filling in the fields of the "Automation" tab it must be properly parameterized, for this it is necessary to perform the steps in the FAQ knowledge "[How to enable the service requests scheduling rule?][4]", except for parameter 190 which should be equal to 'N' in this context.
+        Before filling in the fields of the "Automation" tab it must be properly parameterized, for this it is necessary to perform the steps in the FAQ knowledge, "How to enable the service requests scheduling rule?" (available at the end of this knowledge), except for parameter 190 which should be equal to 'N' in this context.

 3. Define the automation data: